Winter Field Day 2019

 • At Noon Sunday the Field Day will end.
 The radios, antennas, and tents will be packed up and taken home.

-The Headwaters State Park Campground is normally closed in the winter, but is graciously being opened to us to use for this event.
-Campsites are available for anyone who wants to camp.
-Regular off season campsite fees apply ($14 per night).
+The Headwaters State Park Campground is normally closed in winter, but is graciously being opened to us to use for this event.

-We’ll be monitoring the 146.88 repeater and 146.52 simplex if you need help!
+We will be monitoring the 146.88 repeater and 146.52 simplex

 Campground Coordinates: